dbelik/articles/psr/README.en.md

 implementation of proven concepts for optimal programming and testing practices.
 All PSR are available [here](https://www.php-fig.org/psr).

+In total, there are 21 PSR standards.
+Each standard has 1 of 4 statuses - accepted, deprecated, draft, abandoned.
 PSR can be split into 4 categories: autoloading, interfaces, http, coding styles.
-Each standard has 1 of 4 statuses - accepted, deprecated, draft, abandoned.

 ## Autoloading standards